 - a.
-Conduct appraisal of the ROPA at the frequency required in the BSP Circular No. 520 and the UCPBS ROPA Manual; and - b.
-Revisit the policy on the appraisal requirement for acquired properties and include written guidelines on the minimum period or frequency of conducting appraisal of properties costing P5 million and below, taking into consideration the results of risk assessment, current situations, cost-benefit analysis and other identified factors.
+Conduct appraisal of the ROPA of the bank at the frequency required in the BSP Circular No. 520 and the UCPBS ROPA Manual; and - b.
+Coordinate with concerned agencies for the titling of properties not appraised due to the absence of Certificates of Title.